-PROCEEDS GO TO THE USBORNE FOUNDATION CHARITY
+PART OF THE USBORNE FOUNDATION CHARITY

 Teach Your Monster to Read has been created by Teach Monster Games Ltd. which is a subsidiary of The Usborne Foundation.
 The Usborne Foundation is a charity founded by children’s publisher, Peter Usborne MBE.
 Harnessing research, design and technology, we create playful media addressing issues from literacy to health.
-Funds raised from the game go back into the charity, to help us become sustainable and build new projects.

 • Complements Phases 2-5 of UK Government-approved Letters and Sounds and other major systematic synthetic phonics programmes.